 Helping a child navigate this world and make good choices takes the best influence of all – good parenting.

 Because of our own education, research, and experience, ROBS is particularly qualified to be a resource for families.
 Throughout the year, ROBS offers a variety of educational opportunities for parents to help them be better prepared.
 Programs are led our own faculty and administrators as well as outside presenters who are experts in their fields.

 Our programs cover issues ranging from digital citizenship and vaping to grace-based discipline strategies.
 We apply our expertise in child development to help parents understand what their kids are going through at various ages and stages.
 And we encourage parents to align their efforts with our own for one simple reason: We know that a common approach between home and school best supports children in learning, in social and emotional development, and in the journey toward independence.

 We know children learn in part by observing the adults around them, which is perhaps why our students are so service-minded.
-Our parent volunteers contribute well over 12,000 hours to ROBS each year, totaling the equivalent of seven full-time employees.
+Our parent volunteers contribute tens of thousands of hours to ROBS each year, totaling the equivalent of seven full-time employees.
 Parent engagement not only improves student outcomes, it enriches the entire ROBS experience.
 Past parents tell us they relish the friendships established while sorting books in the library, serving sandwiches in the lunchroom, or hosting the class party.